norskeld/sigma/docs/content/combinators/takeLeft.md

 ---
 title: 'Сombinators › takeLeft'
-description: 'takeLeft combinator takes exactly two parsers and applies them.
+description: 'takeLeft combinator takes exactly two parsers and applies them in order.
 Returns the result of the leftmost parser.'
 ---

 # takeLeft